LawServer Nav Menu

 (4) In conflict with a physician’s order; or

-(5) In quantities which inhibit effective care or treatment, or which harms or is likely to harm the patient or resident.
+(5) In quantities that inhibit effective care or treatment, or that harms or are likely to harm the patient or resident.

-(f) “Neglect” means the intentional failure to provide treatment, care, goods, and services necessary to maintain the health and safety of the patient or resident, or the intentional failure to carry out a plan of treatment or care prescribed by the physician of the patient or resident, or the intentional failure to report patient or resident health problems or changes in health problems or changes in health conditions to an immediate supervisor or nurse, or the intentional lack of attention to the physical needs of a patient or resident including, but not limited to toileting, bathing, meals, and safety.
-No person shall be considered to be neglected for the sole reason that he or she relies on or is being furnished treatment in accordance with the tenets and teachings of a well-recognized church or denomination by a duly-accredited practitioner of a well-recognized church or denomination.
+(g) “Neglect” means the intentional failure to provide treatment, care, goods, and services necessary to maintain the health and safety of the patient or resident; or the intentional failure to carry out a plan of treatment or care prescribed by the physician of the patient or resident; or the intentional failure to report patient or resident health problems or changes in health problems or changes in health conditions to an immediate supervisor or nurse; or the intentional lack of attention to the physical needs of a patient or resident including, but not limited to toileting, bathing, meals, and safety.
+No person shall be considered to be neglected for the sole reason that the person relies on or is being furnished treatment in accordance with the tenets and teachings of a well-recognized church or denomination by a duly-accredited practitioner of a well-recognized church or denomination.

-(j) “Non-immediate jeopardy — high potential for harm” means a situation in which a nursing facility’s alleged noncompliance with one or more state or federal requirements or conditions may have caused harm that negatively impacts the individual’s mental, physical and/or psychosocial status; or shall be defined in accordance with 42 C.F.R. § part 489 or any subsequent applicable federal regulations.
+(h) “Non-immediate jeopardy — high potential for harm” means a situation in which a nursing facility’s alleged noncompliance with one or more state or federal requirements or conditions may have caused harm that negatively impacts the individual’s mental, physical, and/or psychosocial status; or shall be defined in accordance with 42 C.F.R Part 489 or any subsequent applicable federal regulations.

 History of Section.